EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction

-We first compare results from V-Net~\cite{milletari2016v}, EV-Net and EVC-Net to show the development of results per each change in the model\footnote{The code for each model can be found in \url{https://github.com/pjsjongsung/EVC-Net}}.
-Fig.~\ref{fig:result1} shows the results in a single image in the evaluation dataset on different slices.
+We first compare results from V-net~\cite{milletari2016v}, V-net with multi-scale inputs or CRFasRNN layer, EVAC, and EVAC+ with the proposed loss function to show the development of results per each change in the model.
+Fig.~\ref{fig:ablation} provides a summary of what each enhancement to the model does in terms of output.
 Ground truth image is also provided in the figure for overall performance evaluation.

-Each improvement (multi-scale input and the CRF layer) of the architecture corresponds to improvement of accuracy.
+Each improvement (multi-scale input, the proposed CRF layer and loss function) of the architecture corresponds to an improvement of accuracy.